kevin143carr/tarpon-installer/README.md

 Notes:

 - `usegui` uses the GUI when `True`, console when `False`.
+- `iconpng` and `iconico` are optional window/app icons.
+Paths are resolved relative to the current working directory unless absolute.
 - `watchdog` enables the watchdog app to kill stalled processes.
 - `adminrights` forces the application to run as a privileged user.